 F. Visit Details

 Next, we have the Visit Details page.
-Lots of stuff to fill in here, but you probably have all of them at hand already from your itinerary details and your visa support invitation.
+Lots of stuff to fill in here, but you’ll hopefully have all of the information to hand already from your itinerary details and your visa support invitation.
 Specifically, you need:

 - Travel company